JULIELab/gepi/gepi/gepi-webapp/readme-raw/README.md

 To build the WAR, use the Maven build tool.
 From within the `gepi-webapp` folder, use `mvn clean install -f ../pom.xml --projects gepi-webapp --also-make`
 <div style="border: 4px solid #77C0CA; margin-left:50px; border-radius: 20px; width: 400px;padding: 10px">Of course you can also build the project in the GePi root directory.
 Then you just need to omit the <textit style="background-color:#F3F6F8">-f ../pom.xml</textit> portion.</div>

-After a successful build, navigate to the `gepi-webapp` directory and execute the following command: `docker build -t gepi:${project.version} .`
+After a successful Maven build, navigate to the `gepi-webapp` directory and execute the following command: `docker build -t gepi:${project.version} .`

 ## Required Python Packages for Result Excel Sheet Creation